Stage Successful Exit Strategies Amid a Changing Market in the Technology Industry

 Special Purpose Acquisition Companies (SPACs)

 The appetite for going public through a so-called special purpose acquisition company (SPAC) has slowed since its zenith, in part due to new SEC rules issued in January 2024.
 Meanwhile, reverse mergers remain a similar-but-niche option, though most companies will go public via an IPO, or less commonly, a direct listing.
-For many technology companies, the traditional IPO will remain the preferrable choice.
+For many technology companies, the traditional IPO will remain the preferable choice.

 We’re Here to Help